 11 I fear for you, that perhaps I have labored over you in vain.

-Galatians 4:8 prohibits keeping certain days, months, seasons and years to honor weak and beggarly elements.
+Galatians 4:8-11 prohibits keeping certain days, months, seasons and years to honor weak and worthless elemental things.
 There exists, however, another scripture that clearly teaches Christians have liberty to celebrate whatever day they want:

 Romans 14:5 One man esteemeth one day above another: another esteemeth every day alike.
 Let every man be fully persuaded in his own mind.